How Can I Tell if I’m in Menopause?

 • Reduced libido

 Perimenopause can last anywhere from a few months to several years.
 If you’re experiencing these symptoms and wondering whether you’ve started menopause, professional guidance can clarify your situation.
-At McKeown Medical, our expert menopause consultations provide comprehensive assessments and personalized support.
+At McKeown Medical, our expert menopause consultations provide comprehensive assessments and personalised support.

 Managing menopause for the first time